Nafees10/qscript/spec/syntax.md

 * `||` returns 1 (int) if either of `value0` or `value1` are 1 (int), or both are 1 (int)
 ### Other Operators:
 * `!` not operator (works on `int`), returns `1` if operand is `0`, `0` if operand is `1`
 * `@` ref/de-ref operator.
 Returns reference to variable when operand is variable.
-Returns value of variable a reference is pointing to when operand is reference.
+Returns value of variable which a reference is pointing to when operand is reference.

-In QScript, you cannot write `-x` to get variable's value with opposite sign.
-This works with literals (`-20` is valid) but with variables, you will need to write `0-x`

 ---